hangjoni/resume-agent/resume-agent/my-app/app/README.md

 ## To deploy

-gcloud run deploy resume-agent --source . --port 8080 --allow-unauthenticated --region us-central1 --set-env-vars=OPENAI_API_KEY=YOUR_KEY_HERE
+gcloud run deploy resume-agent --source . --port 8080 --allow-unauthenticated --region us-central1 --set-env-vars=OPENAI_API_KEY=$OPENAI_API_KEY,LANGCHAIN_API_KEY=$LANGCHAIN_API_KEY_RESUME_AGENT

+Make sure the keys are available in your environment where this command is run, alternatively you can pass the key to the command directly when spinning up cloud run

 ## Next step: